photo of electric fan to be used with ice

 Too hot to get anything done by day and too hot to sleep at night.

-So, I get why people are curious online whether putting ice in front of a fan actually works.
+So, I get why people are curious whether putting ice in front of a fan actually works.

 Maybe you’re strapped for cash or can’t get your hands on an AC unit because they’ve sold out…